 With the release of FCC NPRM 19-129 (E.T.
 Docket 19-138), the United States Federal Communications Commission has requested comments and reply comments regarding assessing the 5.9 GHz band rules and proposing appropriate changes to ensure the spectrum supports its highest and best use.
 In this NPRM it is proposed to: “… continue to dedicate spectrum—the upper 30 megahertz portion of the band—for transportation and vehicle safety purposes, while repurposing the remaining lower 45 megahertz part of the band for unlicensed operations to support high-throughput broadband applications.”

 The IEEE Std 802.11p-2010 amendment, now incorporated into IEEE Std 802.11-2016, provides core technology for Dedicated Short-Range Communication (DSRC).
-The term "OCB" (outside the context of a BSS (Basic Service Set)) was introduced in IEEE 802.11p, which specified "Wireless Access in Vehicular Environments".
+The term "OCB" (outside the context of a BSS (Basic Service Set)) was introduced in IEEE Std 802.11p, which specified "Wireless Access in Vehicular Environments".
 The OCB specifications within IEEE Std 802.11 continue to support DSRC-compatible operation.

 The IEEE 802.11 Working Group (WG) is now specifying an IEEE Next Generation V2X (Vehicle-to-everything) amendment with the IEEE P802.11bd project.
 The IEEE P802.11bd amendment is intended to provide a seamless evolution path from DSRC in the 5.9 GHz DSRC band.
 Any consideration of the rules governing use of the 5.9 GHz band must recognize the societal value of allowing DSRC and IEEE P802.11bd to operate together in the ITS band.
-It should be noted that one of the advanced features being considered for the IEEE P802.11bd project is 20 MHz bandwidth operation that co-exists with .11p and .11bd.
+It should be noted that one of the advanced features being specified for the IEEE P802.11bd project is 20 MHz bandwidth operation that co-exists with 10 MHz IEEE Std 802.11-2016.

-Reply comments on DSRC and C-V2X
+DSRC moving forward

 }} general comments seen – DSRC is not outdated -- however IEEE 802 has an amendment to DSRC going to update to meet latest needs, which is a normal IEEE 802 process to constantly update standards.

+A number of commenters [1, pages 2, 7] [2, page 2] [3, pages 2, 3] have claimed that DSRC is “outdated” and as a consequence has not been deployed which is simply not the case.
+First, DSRC is based on the IEEE Std 802.11-2016 OCB operation, and therefore is built using up to date WLAN modules that are in all phones and laptops today.
+Secondly, the U.S. Department of Transportation (DOT) in their comments of March 9, 2020 [4] state that “Currently, over 123 sites across the Nation are putting the 5.9 GHz band into use.
+This number grew from 87 sites in June 2019.” including the large number of ITS safety and ITS efficiency services deployed today in the Connected Vehicle Pilot programs in New York City, Tampa, FL, Wyoming, and Columbus, Ohio [5].
+Thus, not only is DSRC a state-of-the-art technology, it has been and continues to be deployed for ITS safety and ITS efficiency services around the world.
+Furthermore, DSRC is being enhanced by the IEEE P802.11bd project.

+Spectrum needed for ITS

 }} 5GAA early on wanted/needed more than 20 out of the 75MHz, now they are saying they can use 20 out of 30 MHz. what is this evolution path for 4G with the 20MHz (or 30 MHz) slice?